 Enjoying Healthy Green Bean Casserole All Year Long

 Green bean casserole is traditionally a holiday-based dish.
 Most people enjoy this casserole on Christmas, Thanksgiving, and maybe Easter, but forget about it for the rest of the year.
 It doesn’t have to be this way!
 Don’t limit your green bean casserole to just the holiday seasons.
 Instead, add it throughout the year!
 In fact, while green beans are harvested all year long, green beans reach their peak season from early summer through mid-fall.
-Click here for a great resource for seasonal produce!

 While we love to integrate seasonal produce into our diets, frozen green beans are still full of nutritional value, and cook very well from frozen.
 When out of season, we love grabbing a big bag Costco, and keeping them in our freezer for use in various dishes and casseroles.